Incorporating Surprisingly Popular Algorithm and Euclidean Distance-based Adaptive Topology into PSO: Related Work

-Based on inquiries of popularity, the SPA could highlight the correct answer. \cite{lee_testing_2018} used the SPA to predict the winners of the National Football League (NFL) games and found that the SPA could predict better than many NFL media figures.
-To solve classification problems, \cite{luo_machine_2019} asked each classifier to predict the performance of the other classifiers and learned the feedback of the other classifiers.
-SPA focused on choosing the right answer from a list of alternatives, \cite{hosseini_surprisingly_2021} extended SPA to give a ground truth rank of alternatives.
+As SPA \citep{prelec_solution_2017} can identify the knowledge possessed by the minority by asking people two questions, it has been widely used in social science, computer science, and other disciplines.
+For instance, Lee et al. \cite{lee_testing_2018} used SPA to make more accurate predictions of the winners of National Football League (NFL) games and found that SPA could predict better than many NFL media.
+To solve classification problems, Luo et al. \cite{luo_machine_2022} asked each classifier to predict the performance of the other classifiers and learn the feedback of the other classifiers.
+As mentioned earlier, the original study proposing SPA \citep{prelec_solution_2017} focused on choosing the right answer from a list of the alternatives.
+Hosseini et al. \cite{hosseini_surprisingly_2021} extended SPA to give a ground-truth rank of the alternatives.
+Cui et al. \cite{cui_surprisingly_2019} introduced SPA into PSO to construct the learning exemplars $\bm{x}^{sbest}$ to replace $\bm{x}^{gbest}$.